-While the majority of residents do recycle correctly, which we are obviously very grateful for, unfortunately the minority still do not.
+While the majority of residents do recycle, which we are very grateful for.
+Unfortunately, the minority still do not.

-The process of ‘stickering’ bins is the next phase in raising awareness of what can and cannot be recycled.
+The process of ‘stickering’ bins is the next phase in raising awareness of what we can and cannot recycle.

-It’s never been a problem before?
-Why, all of a sudden is my bin not being collected when it always has been in the past?
+It’s never been a problem before.
+Why, all a sudden is my bin not collected when it always has been in the past?

-Some items that Caerphilly say they can’t recycle are accepted in other areas – why is this?
+Some items that Caerphilly say they can’t recycle, other authorities will recycle – why is this?

-Caerphilly has always tried to keep recycling as simple as possible for residents, by having a ‘co-mingled’ system where all recyclable items go in the same recycling bin.
+We have always tried to keep recycling as simple as possible for residents.
+We have tried to achieve this through a co-mingled collection system.
+This system is where all recyclable items go in the same recycling bin.

-Other areas may accept items such as wrapping paper and polystyrene as recycling, but in the main that is because they have different, often more complex methods of recycling than us, with various bins and bags for separate items.
+Other areas of Wales may accept items such as wrapping paper and polystyrene.
+In the main that is because they have different, often more complex methods of recycling than us.

-We know that residents value our simple recycling system and would be reluctant for us to change our collection approach, so we really need our residents to come on board with us.
+We know that residents value our simple system and would be reluctant for us to change.
+So, we need our residents to come on board with us.

 My bin wasn’t emptied this week and had a sticker left on it – what should I do?

-You will receive a letter from the council before your next scheduled collection day, outlining which item(s) were incorrectly placed in your recycling bin.
+You will receive a letter from the council before your next scheduled collection day.
+This will outline which non-recyclable item(s) were in your recycling bin.

-Assuming these items are removed, your bin will be collected on your next scheduled collection day.
-If your recycling bin is overflowing, the council will also collect additional recycling which is placed in clear bags at the kerbside.
+If removed, we will collect your bin on your next scheduled collection day.
+If your recycling bin is overflowing, the council will also collect extra recycling.
+Please place any extras out in clear bags at the alongside your bin.

-My bin hasn’t been emptied this week and is now full?
+My bin wasn't emptied this week and is now full?
 If I remove the incorrect item, will you return to empty it?

-The crews will not return to empty recycling bins until the next scheduled collection day.
-However, residents with extra recycling can place it in clear bags and place out at the kerbside for collection along with the recycling bin.
+The crews will not return to empty recycling bins until your next collection day.
+Please place any extras out in clear bags at the alongside your bin.

-A passer-by must have placed incorrect items in my recycling bin – for example, dog waste was found in my recycling bin but I don’t have a dog.
-What do I do?
+A passer-by must have placed incorrect items in my recycling bin – for example, dog waste.
+I don’t have a dog, what do I do?

 Can I place my recycling in bags?

-If you have a recycling bin, then all clean recycling, free of contaminant, should be placed in there loose – i.e. not in black bags, carrier bags, liners or clear bags.
+If you have a recycling bin, then all clean recycling, should be in there loose.
+For example, not in black bags, carrier bags, liners or clear bags.

 Is this ‘stickering’ process a permanent change?

-Put simply, this process will be used for as long as it is required.
+This process will be in place used for as long as required.

-There may be instances where residents believe they are doing the right thing, and with a reminder of what can and cannot be recycled using the ‘stickering’ method, they will be able to recycle correctly in future.
+There may be instances where residents believe they are doing the right thing.
+This process may prove to be educational and informative.
+Helping residents to recycle better in the future.